bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

     \nu \sim \sum_{i=1}^K \pi_i logistic(\mu_i, s_i) \tag{3}

+where :math:`\pi_i` is the categorical weight.
 To bring it back to neural networks, for each sub-pixel, we want our network to output three things:

-* :math:`K` :math:`\mu_i` representing the centers of our logistic distributions
+* :math:`K` :math:`\mu_i`'s representing the centers of our logistic distributions
-* :math:`K` :math:`s_i` representing the scale of our logistic distributions
+* :math:`K` :math:`s_i`'s representing the scale of our logistic distributions
-* :math:`K` :math:`\pi_i` representing the mixture weights (summing to 1)
+* :math:`K` :math:`\pi_i`'s representing the mixture weights (summing to 1)

 We don't need that many mixture components to get a good result ([2] uses :math:`K=5`), which is a lot less than a 256-way softmax.
-Figure 2 shows a realization of the toy discretized mixture I did while testing.
-You can see, we clearly that we can model multi-modal distributions, and at the same time have a lot of mass at the 0 and 255 pixels.
+Figure 2 shows a realization of a toy discretized mixture I did while testing.
+You can see clearly that we can model multi-modal distributions, and at the same time have a lot of mass at the 0 and 255 pixels (which [2] claim is a good thing because black and white occur a lot in images?).

 .. figure:: /images/pixelcnn_histogram.png
   :width: 400px